How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: The Role of Interpolation in Quadratic Regularization

-\textbf{Case 1.
-Exponentially Large Updates:} $\eta \lambda \alpha_{n-1}^{(k)} < 0$. \\ For MAS and SI, parameters can have negative importances, resulting in $1 - \eta \lambda \alpha_{n-1}^{(k)} > 1$. \autoref{eq:unrolled} shows the learning rate of a parameter is multiplied by exponents of $1 - \eta \lambda \alpha_{n-1}^{(k)}$.
-This implies, for finite gradient, parameters with negative importance will experience \emph{exponentially large updates}, resulting in unstable training.
-This behavior can be mitigated by choosing a small $\lambda$ to ensure the exponent's base, $1 - \eta \lambda \alpha_{n-1}^{(k)}$, remains approximately 1.
-However, a small $\lambda$ will reduce the effectiveness of quadratic regularization.
+\textbf{Case 1.} $\eta \lambda \alpha_{n-1}^{(k)} < 0$.
+For parameters with negative importance, the value of $1 - \eta \lambda \alpha_{n-1}^{(k)} > 1$.
+This pushes the regularizer to the extrapolation regime for such parameters.
+To understand the implications of this setting, recall the learning rate of a parameter is multiplied by exponents of $1 - \eta \lambda \alpha_{n-1}^{(k)}$ (see \autoref{eq:unrolled}).
+This implies, for finite gradient, \emph{parameters with negative importance will experience exponentially large updates}, resulting in unstable training.

-To confirm this claim, we analyze models trained with MAS and SI using different values for $\lambda$ and a fixed learning rate of $0.001$.
-We compare three cases: (a) the original methods, which allow both positive/negative scores; (b) using absolute values of the assigned importance scores, thus ensuring all parameters have positive scores; and (c) using absolute values of the importance scores for all but 0.1\% randomly picked, negative importance parameters, hence allowing a very small amount of negative scores.
-The results are shown in \autoref{fig:negmap} and lead to the following observations. (i) When only positive scores are allowed, training remains stable and the final model achieves high average accuracy.
-In contrast, the original methods, which allow both positive/negative scores, often result in unstable training. (ii) Allowing even a few negative scores results in unstable training.
-As expected, a small $\lambda$ mitigates this behavior, but also eliminates the benefits of quadratic regularization, resulting in similar performance to plain fine-tuning.
+To experimentally test this claim, we analyze SI, which allows negative importance scores to be assigned to a parameter.
+We use SI to train models for different values of $\lambda$ with a fixed learning rate of 0.001.
+We compare three cases: (a) the original method, which allows both positive and negative scores; (b) using absolute values of the assigned importance scores, thus ensuring all parameters have positive scores; and (c) using absolute values of the importance scores for all but 0.1\% randomly picked, negative importance parameters, hence allowing a very small number of negative scores.
+The results are shown in \autoref{fig:negmap} and lead to the following observations. (i) When only positive scores are allowed, training remains stable and the final model achieves high average accuracy. (ii) The original method, which allow both positive and negative scores, results in unstable training.
+In fact, allowing even a few negative scores leads to unstable training.
+For a very small value of $\lambda$, we note that this behavior is partially mitigated.
+This can be attributed to the fact the exponent's base, $1 - \eta \lambda \alpha_{n-1}^{(k)}$, remains approximately 1 for small $\lambda$.
+However, for this setting, the amount of interpolation is very low and hence the effectiveness of quadratic regularization is reduced, resulting in similar performance to plain fine-tuning.

-\emph{Thus, we conclude that importance should be positive for all parameters.} To satisfy this condition for existing quadratic regularizers, importance can be redefined as the magnitude of assigned scores, i.e., $|\alpha_{n-1}|$.
-We use this definition in the following analysis.
-This also leads to more intuitively sound interpretations for existing importance definitions.
-E.g., under this formulation, MAS allows changes in parameters that are unlikely to affect model output for previous tasks.